vinaysai99/SQL_interviewPrep/Documents/SQL for Data Analysis.md

 ---

 ## Final Project
-Leverage everything you've learned to track how Major League Baseball (MLB) player statistics have changed over time and across different teams in the league.
+Leverage everything you've learned to track how Major League Baseball (MLB) player statistics have changed over time and across different teams in the league.Upload this into personal portifolio.